Investigating the role of nuclear parameters in Neutron Star oscillations: a model comparison: Results

 \subsection{Improved constraints}

-We presented our results of the correlation study in Sec.~\ref{sec: corr_study_RMF} using the $\chi$EFT constraint for PNM by Drischler et al.~2016~\cite{drischler2016_PRC} within RMF framework.
+We presented our results of the correlation study in Section~\ref{sec: corr_study_RMF} using the $\chi$EFT constraint for PNM by Drischler et al.~2016~\cite{drischler2016_PRC} within RMF framework.
 In this section, we investigate whether the recently extended $\chi$EFT (up to $0.25\;fm^{-3}$) calculation (Keller et al.~2023~\cite{Keller_Hebeler_2023prl}) for PNM can improve the previous results (Figure~\ref{fig:xEFT_pnm_band_comparison} compares two $\chi$EFT bands of PNM).
-In order to do that, we follow the similar steps as discussed in Sec.~\ref{sec: corr_study_RMF}.
-The correlation matrix between nuclear parameters and NS observables within RMF framework after applying only improved $\chi$EFT (Keller et al.~2023~\cite{Keller_Hebeler_2023prl}) filter for PNM is shown in Figure~\ref{fig:corr_newxEFT_rmf}.
+In order to do that, we follow the similar steps as discussed in Section~\ref{sec: corr_study_RMF}.
+The correlation matrix between nuclear parameters and NS observables within RMF framework after applying only improved $\chi$EFT (Keller et al.~2023~\cite{Keller_Hebeler_2023prl}) filter for PNM is shown in Figure~\ref{fig:corr_newxEFT_rmf}.\\

 If we compare Figures~\ref{fig:RMF_xEFT_corr} and \ref{fig:corr_newxEFT_rmf}, we can see that the strong nuclear correlation between $J_{sym}$ and $L_{sym}$ increases (from $0.63$ to $0.81$).
 The moderate correlations between $n_{sat}$ and NS observables become weak after using new $\chi$EFT constraint (Keller et al.~2023~\cite{Keller_Hebeler_2023prl}).
 The correlations of $n_{sat}$ with $J_{sym}$ and $L_{sym}$, which were weak in the previous result, get stronger after using this improved $\chi$EFT constraint.
 The weak anti-correlation between $L_{sym}$ and $m^*_D/m$ gets increased (from -0.32 to -0.63).
 As the $\chi$EFT constrains the low-density region, the correlations between $m^*_D/m$ and NS observables do not change significantly.
-We show a comparison between the mass-radius posteriors obtained after imposing the previous $\chi$EFT~\cite{drischler2016_PRC}+ Astro and the new $\chi$EFT~\cite{Keller_Hebeler_2023prl} + Astro constraints in Figure~\ref{fig:mr_comparison}.
+The correlations of the calculated higher-order parameters in the RMF model, among themselves as well as with the NS observables, have been included for completeness.
+We show a comparison between the mass-radius posteriors obtained after imposing the previous $\chi$EFT~\cite{drischler2016_PRC} + Astro and the new $\chi$EFT~\cite{Keller_Hebeler_2023prl} + Astro constraints in Figure~\ref{fig:mr_comparison}.
 We observe that the improved $\chi$EFT of PNM provides tighter constraints on the radius of low-mass Neutron Stars. \\